-Different peoples, economies and countries benefit differently from the human activities that result in greenhouse gas (GHG) emissions - most importantly fossil fuel use and to lesser extents, deforestation and agricultural activities (livestock rearing, rice cultivation).
-The build-up of greenhouse gases in our atmosphere will affect our climate in an uneven way.
-Different areas of the world are more vulnerable to the effects of climate change (temperature rise, drought, flooding, sea level rise..etc.).
-There is no reason to believe that the main beneficiaries of past and current GHG emitting activities will also be the most vulnerable.
-In fact, as will be developed below, it likely will be the opposite: the major beneficiaries will be the the least vulnerable to climate change effects.
+Peoples, economies and countries each benefit differently from the human activities that result in greenhouse gas (GHG) emissions - most importantly fossil fuel use and to lesser extents, deforestation and agricultural activities (livestock rearing, rice cultivation).
+The buildup of greenhouse gases in our atmosphere affects our climate in an uneven way.
+Different areas of the world are more vulnerable to the effects of climate change (temperature rise, drought, flooding, sea level rise, etc.).
+There is no reason to believe that the entities that have profited from the release of GHG emissions will also be the most vulnerable.
+In fact, as will be discussed below, the opposite is more likely true: the major beneficiaries will be the the least vulnerable to climate change effects.

 Thus, climate change can be seen as a global environmental justice issue - a social imbalance between the benefits derived from a set of human activities and their environmental costs.
-In this chapter we will focus on two areas of the world that contribute insignificantly to global GHG emissions but are seen as the most vulnerable.
-Before, doing so, we need to develop an understanding of what we mean by vulnerability.
+In this chapter we will focus on two areas of the world that contribute insignificantly to global GHG emissions but are also seen as the most vulnerable.
+Before doing so, we need to develop an understanding of what we mean by vulnerability.